top of page

 State Rebates

-Efficiency Maine has rebates for low- and moderate-income homeowners looking to purchase new or used electric vehicles.
+Efficiency Maine offers rebates for low- and moderate-income homeowners who purchase new or used electric vehicles.
 This means that plug-in hybrids do not qualify for this rebate.
 To be eligible for the rebate, one must verify their income with Efficiency Maine and purchase an off-peak charger.
-There is an additional rebate available for the purchase of the off-peak charger, reducing the price from $429 to $129.
+An additional rebate is available for the purchase of the off-peak charger, reducing the price to $129.
 Learn more about the charger rebate here.
 Below is a breakdown of the rebates by income and type of car being purchased:

 For new vehicles, they must be on this list of eligible vehicles, and their MSRP must be $80,000 for pickup trucks and commercial vans and $55,000 for all other vehicles.

 For used vehicles, they must be on the US DOE List of BEVs and have a final purchase price of $40,000 or less.
-The vehicle also cannot be older than 6 years; therefore, it must be from 2019 or later.
-The mileage on the car must also be below 72,000 miles.
+The vehicle must also be no older than 6 years; therefore, it must be from 2019 or later.
+The car's mileage must also be below 72,000 miles.

 Federal Tax Credit